kul-tanvi19/Walmart-Sales-Analysis/README.md

   - ***Female*** buys the most of the products as compared to male.
   - Most of the customers gave ratings at ***Evening***.
   - As per analysis ***Monday*** is the day which has the **best average ratings** as `7.15`.

+## Suggestions
+- Perform a thorough cost analysis to identify opportunities for reducing expenses while maintaining product quality and customer experience.
+- Negotiate with suppliers to reduce COGS.
+- Identify high-value, profitable customers and implement a personalized marketing strategy with targeted product recommendations to enhance customer retention.
+- Maintain organized records of all transactions, invoices, and VAT payments to facilitate audits and compliance.